Phinart98/CREA-Application-Task/README.md

 # Air Quality Monitoring Station Density Analysis

-This project analyzes the density of PM10 monitoring stations across different countries using public air quality data.
+This script analyzes the density of PM10 monitoring stations across different countries using public air quality data.
+It is a part of my application to the Air Quality Scientist role at the Centre for Research on Energy and Clean Air (CREA).

 ## Features